Item added to cart

 Traditional elimination diets do remove some popular foods high in lectins, such as soy and corn.
 Because of the potential inflammatory nature of foods that contain higher amounts of lectins, doing an elimination diet can help determine which foods are causing adverse reactions and symptoms.

-Eating a balanced diet that doesn’t focus too heavily on one food or food group is recommended to ensure your body is getting the essential vitamins and minerals it needs while promoting gut health and overall physical well-being.
+Eating a balanced diet that doesn’t focus too heavily on one food or food group is recommended to ensure that your body is getting the essential vitamins and minerals it needs while promoting gut health and overall physical well-being.

 What Does a Lectin-Free Diet Look Like?